czcorpus/InterText_server/docker/Readme.md

-# Intertext server docker setup
+# InterText server docker setup

-This folder contains a self-maintained Docker setup for the Intertext server.
+This folder contains a self-maintained Docker setup for the InterText server.
 To use the setup you need to first build the *intertext* image using the Dockerfile below and then you can start the service using the provided docker-compose configuration.
 Of course, this all assumes you have the official docker and docker-compose commands installed on your system.

 ## Dockerfile